-- (a) Address Changes. - (1) Attorneys must update any change in name, e-mail, mailing address, law firm affiliation, and/or telephone number through their PACER accounts. - (2) A self-represented party whose e-mail, post office box or physical mailing address changes while an action is pending must promptly file with the court and serve upon all other parties a Notice of Change of Address specifying the new address for service. - (b) Dismissal Due to Failure to Notify.
-The court may dismiss a complaint without prejudice or strike an answer when: - (1) a document directed to the attorney or self-represented party by the court has been returned to the court as not deliverable; and - (2) the court fails to receive within 60 days of this return a written communication from the attorney or self-represented party indicating a current address for service.
+(a) Address Changes.

+- (1) Attorneys must update any change in name, e-mail, mailing address, law firm affiliation, and/or telephone number through their PACER accounts. - (2) A self-represented party filing non-electronically whose e-mail, post office box or physical mailing address changes while an action is pending must promptly file with the court and serve upon all other parties a Notice of Change of Address specifying the new address for service. - (3) A self-represented party filing electronically must update any change in name, e-mail, mailing address, law firm affiliation, and/or telephone number through their PACER account.

+(b) Dismissal Due to Failure to Notify.
+The court may dismiss a complaint without prejudice or strike an answer when:

+(1) a document directed to the attorney or self-represented party by the court has been returned to the court as not deliverable; and

+(2) the court fails to receive within 60 days of this return a written communication from the attorney or self-represented party indicating a current address for service.

-5.4 Emergency Filings.-Withdrawn December 2023
+5.4 Emergency Filings Withdrawn December 2023